RedisLabs/redislabs-docs/content/rc/security/database-security/network-security.md

 A [Virtual Private Cloud](https://en.wikipedia.org/wiki/Virtual_private_cloud) (VPC) is an isolated set of resources within a [public cloud](https://en.wikipedia.org/wiki/Cloud_computing#Public_cloud), usually having its own subnets and VLAN.

 Databases in Flexible and Annual subscriptions are almost always deployed in a Redis VPC.
-In most cases, you'll need to create a **VPC peering connection** to access these databases.
+In most cases, you'll need to create a [VPC peering connection]({{<relref "/rc/security/vpc-peering">}}) to access these databases.
 A VPC peering connection allows unrestricted network access between two VPCs.

 How you create these connections and the features supported vary somewhat by public cloud provider.
 You can read about VPC usage for [AWS](#vpcs-with-aws), [GCP](#vpcs-with-gcp), and [Azure](#vpcs-with-azure) below.

 ### VPCs with AWS

 Subscriptions that run on AWS support two VPC options.
-To ensure that that you can securely connect to your database, you must either [create a VPC peering connection]({{<relref "/rc/security/vpc-peering#aws-vpc-peering">}}) or [deploy your subscription in your own VPC](#deploying-in-your-own-vpc).
+To ensure that that you can securely connect to your database, you need to either [create a VPC peering connection]({{<relref "/rc/security/vpc-peering#aws-vpc-peering">}}) or [deploy your subscription in your own VPC](#deploy-in-your-own-vpc).

 If you create a VPC peering connection, you can also [configure a CIDR allow list]({{<relref "/rc/security/cidr-whitelist">}}) to allow connections only from specific IP address blocks or security groups.

-If you correctly follow these steps, you will be able to connect to your database.
-If you have any problems or questions, [contact Redis support](https://redis.com/company/support/).

 #### Deploy in your own VPC